 By the way, before you read this post, catch up with how we use

-docker by reading this post.
+docker by reading part 1

 Docker allows us to distribute pre-built applications which are hosted in a virtual machine and are therefore platform independent.
 This simplifies things for us (only one platform we need to support) and for the users (you get a universal binary with complete reproducibility across platforms).
 However, if you are not running on a native linux machine, you have to understand the way docker works before being able to access the binary.

 Docker allows us to provide a single image to our users but not a consistent user experience.

 Kitematic is a Docker-supported user interface which allows users to discover and run Docker containers and interact with them in a predictable manner.
 With